Paris transportation agency - IDFM

 IDFM - landing

 The very first step was to write a parser to load the XLS files (dropped by the customer on an SFTP server).
 Those XLS files had a complex formatting (i.e. they had empty rows, empty columns, data as pivoted table, many tabs).
 We wrote this parser in Python.
-This is possible because in Serenytics, you can write any Python code and run it.
+This is possible because of the LowCode features of Serenytics (you can write and run any Python code within the platform).
 And it is straightforward to load data from this Python code into the Serenytics data-warehouse.
-For this project with a low number of rows, we setup the Serenytics account with a PostGreSQL as internal data-warehouse.
+For this project with a low number of rows, we configured the Serenytics account with a PostGreSQL database as internal data-warehouse.

-We also created a "backend" dashboard with buttons triggering the imports.
+We also created a "backend" app with buttons triggering the imports.
 This allows the customer to import new files after he dropped them on the SFTP server.
-This is possible thanks to the feature in Serenytics to add buttons in a dashboard and to choose any job as the triggering action (here, the buttons trigger the Python parser script).
+This is possible thanks to the feature in Serenytics to add buttons in an app and to choose any job as the triggering action (here, the buttons trigger the Python parser script).

 Dashboards